dfinity/examples/rust/basic_bitcoin/README.md

 Note that P2TR *key path* spending with a tweaked key is currently not available on the IC because the threshold Schnorr signing interface does not allow applying BIP341 tweaks to the private key.
-In contrast, the tweaked public key is used to spend in the script path, which is availble on the IC.
+In contrast, the tweaked public key is used to spend in the script path, which is available on the IC.
 For a technical comparison of different ways of how single-signer P2TR addresses can be constructed and used, you may want to take a look at [this post](https://bitcoin.stackexchange.com/a/111100) by Pieter Wuille.